Kevin Maher: Bristol Rovers

 In July 2019, Maher left his position at Southend and joined Bristol Rovers as a first team coach.
 Following the departure of manager Graham Coughlan, followed by caretaker manager Joe Dunne, Maher was placed in temporary charge of Bristol Rovers, overseeing a 0–0 draw with Peterborough United before Ben Garner was appointed as permanent manager.
 In January 2020, Maher was again placed in charge of the first-team after manager Garner was granted a period of extended leave for personal reasons.

 Southend United

 On 20 October 2021, Maher returned to Southend United, now in the National League, in the role of head coach, replacing Phil Brown.
 Darren Currie joined him as his assistant and former Southend teammate Mark Bentley joined as first team coach.
 His opening match as manager ended in disappointment as he saw his side fall to a 3–0 defeat at fifth-placed Dagenham & Redbridge as the hosts scored three goals in six minutes.
 Maher got a first win in his third game for the club when his side beat bottom side Dover Athletic 4–1 to move out of the relegation zone.

 Despite ongoing difficulties off the field, Maher ensured that his side maintained their impressive form.
 Following five wins from six matches, he was awarded the National League Manager of the Month award for February 2023 with Southend sitting in the play-off positions.

+In late October 2023, Maher was linked with the vacant managerial position at Gillingham, but Southend denied the League Two club permission to approach him.
+Also in October 2023, Maher won a second Manager of the Month award, having accrued 13 points from five matches, conceding just one goal.
+In December 2023, Maher signed a new "long-term" contract at Southend.